I can’t remember the first time I ever had a massage

 1/ It's an instant pick me up and energy booster - I challenge you not to feel great afterwards.

-2/ The act of self-massage is demonstrating how much you love, care for and respect yourself, and this sends signals to the brain, which in turn increases our self-esteem.
+2/ The act of self-massage is demonstrating how much you love, care and respect yourself, and this sends signals to the brain, which in turn increases your self-esteem.

 3/ The constant repetitive touch on the body releases endorphins which have been shown to reduce depression, anxiety and stress.

-4/ It increases the flow of the lymphatic system which enhances our immune system.
+4/ It increases the flow of the lymphatic system which enhances your immune system.

 5/ It increases circulation in the body and improves flexibility.

-6/ If you decide to use essential oil, you will also get the added benefits of whichever oil you choose - I tend to use Ylang Ylang as I love the smell and I find it uplifting.
+6/ If you decide to add a few drops of essential oils, you'll also get the additional benefits of whichever oil you choose - I tend to use Ylang Ylang as I love the smell and I find it uplifting.

 Pour 1/4 of a cup of sesame oil into a heatproof bowl and heat in the microwave for 50 seconds on full power, or in a pan of hot water on the cooker.

-The oil needs to be warm enough so that the consistency is thinner, but not so hot that it's uncomfortable to touch.
+The oil needs to be warm enough so that the consistency is thinner than room temperature, but not so hot that it's uncomfortable to touch.

 Stir the oil with a spoon and add three drops of your favourite essential oil.

 Put the bath on and add some bath salts if you fancy, I like Himalayan rock salts.